blade-lang/blade/README.md

 <br>

-> ### HELP IS URGENTLY NEEDED TO TEST BLADE WELL ON WINDOWS OS.
+> ### HELP IS URGENTLY NEEDED TO TEST BLADE WELL ON WINDOWS.
-> I currently lack a Windows device to test Blade on Windows OS.
+> I currently lack a Windows device to test Blade on Windows.
 > While I expect most features to work, I cannot guarantee that they do
 > and therefore solicit the help of fellow and willing contributors who
 > can actively test Blade on Windows devices.